-- Applicants shall notify, in writing, the City of Lee's Summit and may also notify the Lee's Summit Economic Development Council of their intent to pursue a development project that will make use of incentives above the base level.
-The pre-approval checklist, identified as Exhibit A to this document, shall accompany this letter at the time of submittal.
-In conjunction with the submission of the pre-approval checklist, an acceptable representation of the proposed project shall be submitted to accompany the incentive request. - 2.
-There shall be pre-application conference(s) with City staff to review the proposal prior to a conceptual presentation to the City Council. - 3.
-After review of the required submittals and pre-application conference(s), a conceptual presentation is made to the City Council to solicit feedback and direction on the proposal.
-The City Council may provide direction to the applicant and staff directly after the conceptual presentation or may choose to request additional information or presentations to be scheduled at a future regular session meeting of the City Council. - 4.
-Should a request for incentive(s) be determined to require a funding agreement, the funding agreement may be placed on the same agenda as the conceptual presentation or future City Council regular session meeting as appropriate.
+- 1. Applicants shall request a pre-application meeting with the City Manager's office to review the general scope of the proposed project.
+The purpose of the meeting is to discuss the request, determine what tools may be available, and to determine the process for the project to move forward. - Applicants shall notify, in writing, the City of Lee's Summit, and may also notify the Lee's SummitEconomic Development Council, of their intent to pursue a development project that will make use of incentives.
+The letter shall include a project narrative, a completed application on a form provided by the City Manager's Office, as well as any supporting information discussed in the Pre-Application conference. - 3.
+There shall be an application conference(s) with City staff to review the proposal prior to final documents being prepared for either a conceptual presentation to the City Council, or proceeding with the statutory requirements outlined by each incentive. - 4.
+After review of the required submittals and application conference(s), a conceptual presentation is made to the City Council to solicit feedback and direction on the proposal.
+The City Council may provide direction to the applicant and staff directly after the conceptual presentation or may choose to request additional information or presentations to be scheduled at a future regular session meeting of the City Council.
+This step may be omitted if the request for incentive(s) is at, or below, the base level as referenced in the Availability of Incentives Matrix. - 5.
+Should a request for incentive(s) be determined to require a funding agreement, the funding agreement may be placed on the same agenda as the conceptual presentation or future City Council regular session meeting as appropriate. - 6.
+All statutory requirements for a specific incentive tool(s) shall be followed.